espacesociety/espacesociety.github.io/_macropedia/baelian-fiasco.md

 </div>

 The **Baelian Fiasco** was the most overt action taken by the [Bafiktuy Intelligence Directive](/macropedia/bafiktuy-intelligence-directive) (BID).
-Historically, it was a major embarassment for the Imperium, which does not embarass easily&ndash;as history has shown.
+Historically, it was a major embarassment for the Imperium, which does not embarrass easily&ndash;as history has shown.

 Ocheledge was a planet with a significant mining operation in the [[Star Systems](/macropedia/star-systems)/Bael System](/star-systems/bael-system).
 It was a quality source of many industrial metals as well as an odd abundance of precious metals.
 It was named for the Baelian family&ndash;one of the Oligarch families from the pre-Imperial era.
 The Baelian family still owned the mine, as they did the rest of the system, and this provided them with an unusual amount of wealth&ndash;even when the [Index Imperium](/macropedia/reformed-bank-of-the-empire) was the dominant way of determining wealth.
 Although, it is worth mentioning that the Baelian family technically owned all its system's citizens.

-The Fiasco occurred during the period known as "The Notorious BID" Their success and Imperial support led them to operate more openly.
+The Fiasco occurred during the period known as "The Notorious BID" Their success and Imperial support led them to operate more openly..

 Essentially, the BID decided that the Baelian family (the Family) had owned the system long enough.
 It redirected numerous resources in an effort to cause the Baelian line to fail, which would result in the entire system to escheat to the Emperor.